SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/getting-started.rst

 After you have created your issue, all you need to do is wait.
 We know this may seem a bit boring but we will try to respond to your issue within a couple of days.
-It may take us a little longer if we are really busy with a new release or lots of issues are comming in.
+It may take us a little longer if we are really busy with a new release or lots of issues are coming in.
 We may not give you a definite answer at first and we may want to discuss it further with you.
 Don't worry, we are just trying to find out more about your idea or bug so we can make a decision on it.